 The best thing you can do upon finding an “as is” property is to approach the situation with caution.
 Get an inspection, estimate renovation costs, and then go from there.

-When asking, “what is ‘as is’ in real estate” the answer is complicated.
+When asking, “what does as is mean in real estate” the answer is complicated.
 For sellers, “as is” properties represent the chance to quickly sell an unwanted property.
 Buyers, on the other hand, may look at “as is” properties as an opportunity to secure a lucrative real estate deal.

 No matter which end of the transaction you are on, weigh each of the pros and cons before buying or selling “as is” real estate.